EleMisi/ConditionalVAE/README.md

 --------

-If you are interested, [here](https://eleonoramisino.altervista.org/play-with-conditional-generative-models/) you can find a brief survey about this project.
+If you are interested, [here](https://eleonoramisino.altervista.org/play-with-conditional-generative-models/) you can find a brief report about this project.

 --------